delfick/nose-of-yeti/docs/api/features.rst

         # Note that it doesn't have a self parameter
         pass

-    # This function has no colon, it will raise a Syntax Error
+    # This function has no colon, it will raise a Syntax Error.
     # You must specify a colon after blocks.
     def test_is_a_method_without_a_colon()

-    class Test_AGroup(object):
+    class Test_AGroup:
         def test_is_a_test_with_a_describe(self):
             # Note that it does have a self parameter
             pass